czlucius/code-scanner/README.md

 1. Tag EXPM is used for experimental features.
     Use Ctrl+Shift+F to perform project-wide search in Android Studio.

-## Support
-To support this project, you can
-- File an issue when you notice bugs - (https://github.com/czlucius/code-scanner/issues)
+Please feel free to file an issue if you notice any bugs while using the app.
-- Star this repo
-- Use this application
+Pull Requests for current issues are also welcome.

 Thanks!